- Future City Managers

 WILLIAM KING COLE I & II

 This nationally respected educational program—named posthumously in honor of William “King” Cole, a respected friend to TCMA and former Texas city manager—focuses on knowledge, commitment, and ethics in the spirit of “King.”
-The series is offered annually each winter and spring.
+The series is offered annually each January and March/April.

-Session 1 of the William “King” Cole Series introduces the fundamentals of city management—the basic, core duties, ethics, and responsibilities of today’s city management professional.
+Session 1 introduces the fundamentals of city management—the basic, core duties, ethics, and responsibilities of today’s city management professional.
 Session 2 continues to build on this foundation by presenting different educational modules to complement what was learned in Session 1.
 Both sessions feature comprehensive discussion, top-notch instruction, and ample networking opportunities.

 CITY MANAGEMENT CLINIC